YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

 * Skill:
   * The first salvo of her every volley always crits; also extends the range of any CL gun equipped to 90 units (= white line that pushes you back when approached), but reduces their damage by 35%.
   * If flagship, 70% chance to fire a weak barrage (4 shots to the centre of the screen, 2 shots to each side, some mid-ranged DD pellets in the middle); also, passively raise KMS carrier damage by 20%.
+    * The 8 SHELLS deal 110 bdmg with 70/100/90 mods; the 14 DD PELLETS deal 20 bdmg with 120/60/60 mods.
+Both are modified by 100% of Bismarck's FP.
   * Grant +20% CritRate to the guns/torpedoes/planes used by KMS units, grant +12% Reload to all KMS units, grant Tirpitz +40% Damage.

 * Desc: Here comes Tutorial Girl!